Gabriel2392/twrp_superfast_flasher/README.md

 3. **XZ (LZMA2)**: Best Compression Ratio.
 If you're looking to minimize the size of the zip, this is the recommended.
 However, it will take longer compared to LZ4 and ZSTD.

+4. **Brotli**: Offers an excellent balance between compression ratio and speed.
+While its compression ratio is slightly lower than XZ (LZMA2), its decompression speed can reach very high speeds.

-4. **RAW**: If you want to store your files in an uncompressed format, you can also do so.
+5. **RAW**: If you want to store your files in an uncompressed format, you can also do so.